Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Results and discussion

-As shown in Fig.~\ref{fig-femErrorSpeed}a, with linear shape functions, the spin-trajectory error increases from $10^{-6}$ to $10^{-2}$, while the gradient error rises from $10^{-4}$ to $10^{-1}$.
+Figure~\ref{fig-femErrorSpeed}a shows the benchmark results for linear and quadratic elements, using the linear elements, the spin-trajectory error increases from $10^{-6}$ to $10^{-2}$, while the gradient error rises from $10^{-4}$ to $10^{-1}$.
 Employing quadratic shape functions significantly reduces these ranges to $10^{-7}$–$10^{-4}$ for the trajectory and $10^{-6}$–$10^{-3}$ for the gradient.
 An average ensemble fidelity of $0.995$ can be achieved with a trajectory error below $10^{-3}$, which for linear element approximations requires $||\mathbf{L}||\Delta t \leq 0.06$.
+The difference between $\epsilon_{\rho}$ and $\epsilon_{\text{grad}}$ arises because in Eq.~\ref{eq-spinError}, $|\rho_i^{\text{P}}|$ is fixed at 1, whereas in Eq.~\ref{eq-gradError}, $\nabla_i^{\text{auxmat}}$ can become very small for some control variables and reaches the approximation error of the linear or quadratic elements, resulting in an amplified relative error.

-When a piecewise-linear waveform is adopted to mitigate instrumental distortions, the Hamiltonian should remain continuous across time intervals.
-Hermite shape functions enforce $C^1$ continuity between elements and are therefore well-suited.
-The relative error of the Hermite approximation, compared to the piecewise-linear GRAPE reference~\cite{rasulov2023Simulation}, is shown in Fig.~\ref{fig-femErrorSpeed}b.
-Unlike the results for piecewise-constant waveforms, the accuracy of Hermite discretization depends on the smoothness of the piecewise-linear waveform.
-Increasing the Helmholtz filter radius $R$ enforces smoother pulse shapes, thereby reducing the error and surpassing quadratic-element accuracy at $R = T/30$.
+The performance of the linear and quadratic elements was compared with the AUXMAT and second-order finite difference (FD) methods, where the propagators were approximated by truncating the Taylor series.
+The linear elements achieve accuracy comparable to the AUXMAT/FD results obtained using second-order truncation, while the quadratic elements show comparable accuracy to AUXMAT/FD using third-order truncation (see supplementary material, Fig. S4).
+The corresponding wall-clock time as a function of time steps is presented in Fig.~\ref{fig-femErrorSpeed}(b).
+When $N$ ranges from 100 to 2000, the linear elements provide approximately a $7\times$ speedup over FD-2nd, and the quadratic elements yield roughly an $3.5\times$ speedup over the FD 3rd order approximation.

-Figure~\ref{fig-femErrorSpeed}c shows the FEM speedup over GRAPE for spin-trajectory and gradient computations versus the number of time steps, with $\|\mathbf{L}\|\Delta t=0.063$ held fixed.
-Each point is the average of 50 runs executed on a single MATLAB worker to exclude parallelization effects.
-FEM attains more than $15\times$ speedup with linear elements and over $7\times$ with quadratic elements.
-Hermite elements exhibit a speedup comparable to quadratic elements, reflecting their identical number of degrees of freedom.
+The same procedure was applied to Hermite elements using a piecewise-linear waveform, and the relative error of the Hermite approximation is shown in Fig.~\ref{fig-femErrorSpeed}c.
+Unlike the case of piecewise-constant waveforms, the accuracy of the Hermite discretization depends on the smoothness of the linear waveform.
+Increasing the Helmholtz filter radius $R$ enforces smoother pulse shapes, reducing the error and exceeding the quadratic-element accuracy when $R = T/42$.
+And cubic Hermite elements offer an accuracy intermediate to AUXMAT/FD methods using second- and third-order Taylor truncation (see supplementary material, Fig. S5).
+The wall-clock time for evaluating gradients of the linear waveform is presented in Fig.~\ref{fig-femErrorSpeed}d, where the Hermite elements provide approximately a $10\times$ speedup over FD 2nd order approximation when $N$ ranges from 100 to 2000.